Putting Patients at the Centre of their Care

 Now, not only is he a cancer survivor, but a Health Links alumni.
 “Health Links is a great model.
 It is very personal.
 It lets you know you have somebody waiting to help you.
 They really understand what you are going through.
 That you can call anytime and they will help you with anything.
 It is really important that the Health Links keep going,” says Jack.

-There are 10 Health Links in the Champlain region.
+There are five Health Links in the Champlain region.
 They serve the people with the most complex needs – the top 5 per cent of the population, and these clients account for 65 per cent of health-care costs.

 Jack has become much more active.
 He smiles more.
 He and Debi recently went out on a movie night.
 They talk about future car rides together.
 So impressed was Jack with Health Links, he now attends meetings to share his positive experience.
 “I want to give back with our time to help Health Links,” he says.
 “Health Links pretty much saved my life.”